Overview

 percentage basis.

-Fees are billed and payable quarterly in arrears on the value of the portfolio at the end of the
+Fees are billed and payable quarterly in arrears on the value of the portfolio at the end of the quarter.

-majority of our clients, we deduct fees directly from their accounts.
+clients, we deduct fees directly from their accounts.

 Clients receive a Fee Agreement document, which details the specific manner in which IIM charges